-“If we have to ‘accept the gift’ in order to be saved, though,” I countered, “it’s we who ultimately save ourselves, because that would mean His death for our sins and subsequent resurrection didn’t do anything at all to save us on its own, since we were unsaved prior to His death for our sins, entombment, and resurrection, and we remain unsaved after His death for our sins, entombment, and resurrection, at least if we don’t ‘accept it,’ whatever that actually means.
-So without ‘accepting the gift,’ the gift of His death for our sins, and subsequent resurrection, actually accomplished nothing.”
+“If we have to choose to ‘accept the gift’ in order to be saved, though,” I countered, “it’s we who ultimately save ourselves, because that would mean His death for our sins and subsequent resurrection didn’t do anything at all to save us on its own, since we were unsaved prior to His death for our sins, entombment, and resurrection, and we remain unsaved after His death for our sins, entombment, and resurrection, at least if we don’t choose to ‘accept it,’ whatever that actually means.
+So without choosing to ‘accept the gift,’ the gift of His death for our sins and resurrection actually accomplished nothing.”

 He looked at me as one looks at a child who has somehow managed to fail kindergarten.
 “Don’t be ridiculous.
 His death and resurrection are a gift that saved everyone.
 But if someone doesn’t accept that gift, they can’t be saved.”

 “So you’re saying His death and resurrection saved everyone, yet everyone is not actually saved?”

 “Exactly.
 Otherwise we’d have to believe in Universalism, and we know that isn’t true.”

 “Why do we know that isn’t true?”
 I asked.

 “Well, because if Universalism were true, everyone would get the same reward.”
 He replied.